Polarishq/fluentd/README.md

 ## What it is

-Splunk Nova provide cloud APIs for logging and analyzing your app.
+Splunk Nova provides cloud APIs for logging and analyzing your app.
 Fluentd is an open source data collector that decouples data sources from backend systems by providing a unified logging layer in between.
 This layer allows developers and data analysts to utilize many types of logs, as they are generated, and sends them directly to Splunk Nova.

 ## What it does